IntelLabs/RiverTrail/extension/README.md

 cd RiverTrail/extension
 cfx xpi
 ```
 This will create an XPI file.
-Load this file as an addon in Firefox and try out one of the examples.
+Load this file as an add-on in Firefox and try out one of the examples.